openstack/glance/doc/source/user/glanceapi.rst

 List Image Memberships
 **********************

-We want to see a list of the other system tenants (or users, if "owner_is_tenant" is False) that may access a given virtual machine image that the Glance server knows about.
+We want to see a list of the other system tenants that may access a given virtual machine image that the Glance server knows about.
 We take the `uri` field of the image data, append ``/members`` to it, and issue a ``GET`` request on the resulting URL.

 Continuing from the example above, in order to get the memberships for the first image returned, we can issue a ``GET`` request to the Glance